Huertas97/pyleetspeak/README.md

 Word camouflage is currently used to evade content moderation in Social Media.
 Therefore, this tool aims to counter new misinformation that emerges in social media platforms by providing a mechanism for simulating and generating leetspeak/word camouflaging data.

-`pyleetspeak` includes three different, but compatible, text modifications word camouflaging methods: `LeetSpeaker`, `PuntctuationCamouflage` and `InversionCamouflage`.
+`pyleetspeak` includes three different, but compatible, text modifications word camouflaging methods: `LeetSpeaker`, `PunctuationCamouflage` and `InversionCamouflage`.

 - `LeetSpeaker`: This module apply the canonical 'leetspeak' method of producing visually similar character strings by replacing alphabet characters with special symbols or numbers.
 There's many different ways you can use leet speak.
 Ranging from basic vowel substitutions to really advanced combinations of various punctuation marks and glyphs.
 Different leetspeak levels are included.
-- `PuntctuationCamouflage`: This module apply punctuation symbol injections in the text.
+- `PunctuationCamouflage`: This module apply punctuation symbol injections in the text.
 It is another version of producing visually similar character strings.
 The location of the punctuation injections and the symbols used can be selected by the user.
 - `InversionCamouflage`: This module create new camouflaged version of words by inverting the order of the syllables.
 It works by separating a input text in syllabels, select two syllabels and invert them.

 These modules can be combined into a string to generate a leetspeak version of an input text.
 Precisely, this can be achieved by using the `Leet_NER_generator` method that selects the most semantically relevant words from an input text, applies word camouflage and creates compatible annotations for NER detection.